2014–15 FK Dukla Prague season: Czech First League

+Matches

 Cup

 As a First League team, Dukla entered the Cup at the second round stage.
 In the second round, Dukla faced third league side Domažlice.
 The first half finished goalless, but a penalty put the home side ahead just before the hour mark.
 Two further goals followed for the home team; Marek Hanousek's injury time goal made no difference to the result as the First League side succumbed to a 3–1 defeat and elimination in their first game of the season's competition.